Code-Institute-Submissions/katzur-yes-money_DecRes/README.md

 # Testing
 Due to the size of the testing section, I created TESTING.md.
 It contains:
-* validator testing,
+* Validators testing,
-* lighthouse scores,
+* Lighthouse scores,
-* Django Testing,
 * User Story Testing,
 * Manual Tests,
+* Error tracing and fixing,
 * Responsiveness Tests,
-* Browser Compatibility Tests,
-* encountered errors.
+* Issues and bugs.

 Please go to [TESTING.md](TESTING.md)